mafintosh/csv-parser/README.md

 # csv-parser

-Streaming csv parser inspired by binary-csv that aims to be faster than everyone else.
+Streaming CSV parser that aims for maximum speed as well as compatibility with the [csv-spectrum](https://npmjs.org/csv-spectrum) CSV acid test suite

 ```
 npm install csv-parser